-This week our CEO Daniel Webber sat down with Transfermate Co-founder Sinead Fitmaurice to talk payments.
+This week, our CEO, Daniel Webber, sat down with TransferMate CEO and Co-Founder Sinead Fitmaurice to talk payments.
 Below are some highlights from the interview.
-Contact us below to obtain the full interview.

 On compliance as an investment

 It’s a competitive advantage but it’s not just about knowing your customer.
 From a regulation point-of-view, the regulators cover all aspects of your business.
 They look at your risk management profile, they look at your corporate governance structure, they look at your business continuity, your fiscal resilience.
 To me, the regulations are all encompassing – it’s about knowing your customer but from our point of view, what goes in the system comes out and that’s bona fide and monitors files and so on, but it’s also about systems resilience.